xahlee/PlaneCurvePlot/README.md

 PlaneCurvePlot is a package for Wolfram language / Mathematica for plotting plane curves and many curve features.

+the package file is
 PlaneCurvePlot.wl
-is the code.

-PlaneCurvePlot_examples.nb
-is the examples.
+main intro doc is
+PlaneCurvePlot_doc_readme.nb

+other .nb files are examples.

-all exported symbols are fully documented. e.g.
+All exported symbols are fully documented. e.g.
 Type
 ?PlaneCurvePlot
-for documentation.

 open PlaneCurvePlot_examples.nb
 to start.